DevExpress-Examples/XAF_Security_E4908/EFCore/ASP.NetCore/Blazor.WebAssembly/Readme.md

    }
    ```

-7. To the `FetchData.razor`, add the required code and layout elements.
+7. Add a button and code required to call the `IWebAPI.ShapePostsAsync` method to `FetchData.razor`.

    _Pages/FetchData.razor_:
    ```razor